notmarek/Sakurajima/README.md

   episode.download("fullhd", "Somali - Ep.
 4", True) # Download the episode in 1080p into "Somali - Ep.
 4.mp4" using multiple threads

 ```
+If you have problems playing downloaded videos in the default windows player you can use ffmpeg to merge the chunks or include the intro chunk.

 ## Contributing